Top Ad unit 728 × 90

 When Magellan and his men were on the shores of Homonhon, the chieftain of Limasawa, Rajah Culambu saw them.
 They developed a friendship.
 On Easter Sunday of March 31, 1521, the first mass in the Philippine Islands was held at Limasawa.
 It was officiated by Father Pedro Valderrama.
 A huge cross was erected at the site of the mass, a symbol of the Christianization of the island.
 (Wikipedia)

 Historical Institute Marker on the site of the first mass in the Philippines held at Limasawa Island on March 31, 1521.
-Photo courtesy of Blogger Harly Limlingan Marcuap of Akrosdayunibers.
-Thanks, Harly for allowing me to publish this photo here.

 This is an Outrigger Boat that service the town of Padre Burgos on the Southern tip of Leyte to the island of Limasawa.
 Travel time is about an hour.
+Disclaimer: TP does not this photo, copyright infringement not intended.

 After spending a few weeks at Limasawa, Magellan continued his voyage to another island called Cebu.
 Rajah Culambo guided him to the island on April 7, 1521.
 (Wikipedia).

 Lapu-Lapu's statue took many, many years to be built here on Mactan.
 With pressure from the local residents, civil society, local historians, and the local government, this statue became a reality.
-Now, Lapu-Lapu is not just a name of the fish that lands on the frying pan or the face in a one-centavo coin but is now a huge statue that symbolizes freedom, patriotism, courage, and pride in one's tribe or people and their history and culture.
+Now, Lapu-Lapu is not just a name of the fish that lands on the frying pan or the face in a one-centavo coin but is now a huge statue that symbolizes freedom, patriotism, courage, and pride in one's tribe, people and their history and culture.

 When Magellan reached Cebu, he was welcomed by the natives of the island.
 He met and befriended Rajah Humabon.
 Magellan stayed in Cebu for several days.
-He planted a cross on what is now known as the Magellan's cross which is located in front of Cebu City Hall.
+He planted a cross on what is now known as the Magellan's Cross which is located in front of Cebu City Hall.

 Ferdinand Magellan wanted to establish a friendship with the chieftain of the island of Mactan.
 But he was told that the local chieftain does not want to pay homage to Spain nor pay tribute.